 This is simply another example of a trade-off in evolution.
 You can always take what you want in the moment, but you will always be forced to pay for it later.
 Biology is like a debt collector, it never forgets the debts you incur throughout your life, and it only forgives if you honor the reality of it's existence.

 Within the context of exercise, what we really care about is increasing muscle mass over time - if only a little bit.
 Reason being, after the age of 30 we begin to steadily lose muscle mass at a rate of approximately 0.5% - 1% per year.
 This means that if you're standing still, you're actually moving backwards.
 The likely reason for this is because 30 years would have been considered old age in our evolutionary past, and our genes would either have already been passed on, or they weren't going to be passed on at all, and we would have started to degrade.
-This isn't a perfect 1:1 ratio and 30 years is only a benchmark, but it helps to understand this process from an evolutionary perspective.
+This isn't a perfect 1:1 ratio and 30 years is only an average benchmark due to high infant mortality, but it helps to understand this process from an evolutionary perspective.

 Diet, being the most obvious component of a Paleolife, is also perhaps the easiest to deal with (strength training is quite the chore and proper sleep is much harder than we think).
 Although an optimal diet looks something like "eating only fresh meats and greens" - especially if recovering from illness - there are a wide variety of options here as there cannot be any one single way to eat - all things being equal.
 As long as you're able to recognize and observe the template of a real food diet, you do not have to religiously adhere to it 100% of the time.

 That being said, if you're new to the concept, I recommend being as stringent as possible for as long as you can.
 For me, this was about 3 solid years of Paleo eating.
-Nowadays, as I'm attempting to put on muscle mass, I regularly consume large quantities of fresh fruit, and small quantities of sourdough bread, rice, pasta, and cheese.
+Nowadays, as I'm attempting to put on muscle mass, I regularly consume large quantities of fresh fruit, rice, pasta, and cheese.
 Perhaps the most surprising part is that my old sensitivities to some of these items has completely disappeared, which I attribute 100% to the 3-4 years of intelligent eating which vastly improved the integrity of my digestive flora.

 Over the years I've come to realize that the "all at once overhaul" is probably not a good idea.
 Of these three critical components, (sleep, diet, exercise) I recommend only drilling deep on two of them at a time - if that.
 Reason being that you are a complex system, and there is no telling what can happen if you perturb your behavioral patterns too much at any one time.
-To be clear, you're allowed to work on all three at the same time, but it's better to think of it as a triage system, where you're concentrating attention on that account which is most in need.
+To be clear, you're allowed to work on all three at the same time, but it's better to think of it as a triage system, where you're concentrating attention on that account closest to bankruptcy.

 At any given time, one of the three accounts is probably in need of more attention than the other two.
 If you work diligently to top it up, you can begin to live a Paleolife much quicker than you might think.